xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 doing in the most inefficient means possible.
 I had felt this pain for as long as I could remember so I knew exactly what I needed to build in the spring of 2012.
-I started to write the code for the first version of in-store cart.
+I started to write the code for the first version of Instacart.
 And I promised myself that I would not go to the grocery store until the product was ready laughter.

 \[00:08:54\] And on June 2nd 2012.
-I placed my first order on insta card and then of course I went to the grocery store picked up my groceries and delivered them to myself.
-Laughter is the cart was already a profitable business.
+I placed my first order on Instacart and then of course I went to the grocery store picked up my groceries and delivered them to myself.
+Laughter Instacart was already a profitable business.
 Laughter.

 \[00:09:12\] This is the first version of instict I realized something